cvas-ug/simple-reactive-nn/README.md

 After 3000 episodes of training, stop.

 ### Step 2: Train of chereographing the actions using LSTM
-Transfer the saved weights from the retract folder to a new folder in the LSTM directory (named weight).
-Also, create a seperate folder named train to save the weights of the Actor-critic.
+Transfer the saved weights from the retract folder to a new folder in the LSTM directory (named weights).
+Also, create a seperate folder named 'train' to save the weights of the Actor-critic.
+Transfer the saved weights from the retract folder to this 'train' folder.
 ```
 cd LSTM
 python main3.py